cms-outreach/ispy-webgl/README.md

 More information is [here](https://github.com/cms-outreach/ispy-analyzers).

+### When I "Print Image to File" I don't see the event information text or CMS logo.
+Why?

+These elements are actually overlaid on the image and aren't part of it.
+Therefore they aren't printed.
+If you want to include these elements in an exported image see the next question.

 ### How do I make a nice publication-quality event display?

 You can save an image using the "Print Image to File Button" which will output what you see in the 3D display window.
+Note that the CMS logo, text, and axis are actually overlaid on top of the display so therefore aren't part of the image.

-However, it's often better to take a screenshot.
+For this and for other reasons it's often better to take a screenshot.
 Easy enough, but it's often the details that matter.

 Some tips: